vitaly-belik/kestrel_age/README.md

 Example code for typical computer vision tasks.

+*record_stream.py* is a script to record the video stream for the further processing

 *kestrel_age.ipynb* contains the code for the age prediction of kestrel chicken based on their images.

 *Extract_qupath_.ipynb* contains the code for extracting the annotations from the Qupath projects.